mattrussell2/gradescope-autograder/README.md

 ## Background
 Gradescope's autograders rely on Docker containers which are spun up each time a submission is graded.
-However, there are two distinct methods with which you can interface with the containers.
-You will need to pick one (both are supported here).
+However, there are two distinct methods with which you can customize the container.

-* The `.zip` method - this workflow is to manually upload a `.zip` file containing two scripts: `setup.sh`, which installs dependencies (e.g. `Python`, `clang`, etc.), and a shell script named `run_autograder`, which runs the autograder.
+* The `.zip` method - for each assignment, this workflow is to manually upload a `.zip` file containing two scripts: `setup.sh`, which installs dependencies (e.g. `Python`, `clang`, etc.), and a shell script named `run_autograder`, which runs the autograder.
+Gradescope's default container image is adapted based on your setup.sh script.
 * The Docker method - this workflow is to build the Docker container from scratch and upload it to the container registry of your choice.

-Fear not!
-There is lots of starter code to do the bulk of the heavy lifting here, so either way you choose, you will likely not need to do too much setup.
-However, here are some pros and cons of these approaches:

-* The `.zip` method requires slightly more manual work.
-You have to upload a new `.zip` file each time you want to update the autograder; the Docker container will then need to be built from scratch on Gradescope, which takes time.
-However, you don't need Docker on your system.
-If you're not familiar with Docker, this workflow is suggested.
+Then for each assignment you simply point gradescope to use your container.

-* The Docker method is more streamlined once it's setup.
-After uploading the container, for every assignment, you can point Gradescope to the container location - no `.zip` file uploading required.
-If you already use Docker, will be interested in tweaking the container's build settings (`clang` version, etc.) or are feeling adventurous, go for this option.
+The Docker method is slightly more streamlined once it's setup.
+After uploading the container, for every assignment, you can point Gradescope to the container location - no `.zip` file uploading required, and no waiting for the container to be built again.
+If you already use Docker, or are feeling adventurous, go for this option.

 ## Autograding git Repo
-Regardless of whether you use the `.zip` method or the Docker method you will need to create a git repository for your autograder.
-This repository will be used by the autograding container; whenever an assignment is autograded, the code from your repository will be pulled, the assignment's autograding files will be copied to right place, and our autograding script will run tests and produce results for Gradescope.
+Regardless of which method you choose above, you will need a git repository for your autograder.
+Whenever an assignment is autograded, the code from your repository will be pulled, the assignment's autograding files will be copied to right place, and our autograding script will run tests and produce results for Gradescope.
 So, if you don't currently have a repository related to course material, please make one.
 We suggest using gitlab for this: go to https://gitlab.cs.tufts.edu and login with `LDAP` using your Tufts eecs `utln` and password.
 Then create a new repository from scratch.
 You do not need a `README`.
-Now, in your terminal:
+Now, in your terminal
 ```
 mkdir your-repo-name
 cd your-repo-name